renataprs/Frontend-mini-projects/README.md

   </p>

-# 👋 Welcome to my Front-end Lab! 👩‍🔬🖥 </>
+# 👋 Welcome to my Front-end Notebook! 👩‍🔬🖥 </>
 Yeah!
 I'm always conducting experiments during my learning journey.
 So, this repository is like a lab notebook.<br>

-This repository contains a summary of all my study projects and other information in relation to my evolution as a front-end developer.
+It contains a summary of all my study projects and other information in relation to my evolution as a front-end developer.
 The learning journey never ends and collecting small victories is a great way to keep motivation strong.
 <br>
 <br>
 > *"It's always a good time to take your skills to the next level"*.
 This quote is my philosophy and I want to improve my coding skills all the time.
 I believe that take mini-projects is a good way to consistently improve abilities and push yourself to the next level.
 That's why I love learning by doing.